 - Former first round pick Matt Jones charged with felony cocaine possession.

-- Adopted the “Keep Chopping Wood” mantra under coach Jack Del Rio that eventually got punter Chris Hansen chopped in the leg with an axe.
+- Coach Jack Del Rio invented the ridiculous mantra of “Keep Chopping Wood.”
+It involved an actual axe and a pile of wood to chop that eventually got punter Chris Hansen chopped in the leg with an axe.
+His season was over.

 - Thought by many in the league to be purposely running the most incompetent anemic football team possible that never spends money on useful free agents or shows any scouting ability whatsoever in an effort to sink the team and move it to anywhere else but Jacksonville, Florida.